OneCodeMan/tvsite/README.md

-A Django app to keep track of what episode you are on in the TV shows you watch.
+A Django web app to keep track of what episode you are on in the TV shows you watch.